Tiddles: Discovery

-On a cold morning in 1970, when Tiddles was a stray of about six weeks, he brushed against the leg of June Watson on the Paddington Station platform, where she had worked as a ladies' room attendant for the past twenty years.
-Watson took an interest in the small hungry kitten after realizing he was not a rat, and did not object when the kitten followed her downstairs to the toilets and proceeded to move in.
+Initially a stray kitten, Tiddles moved into the ladies room of Paddington station in September 1970 when he was about six weeks old.
+Paddington station's longtime ladies' room attendant, June Watson, felt the kitten brush against her leg on a cold morning.
+When she realized he was not a rat, Watson took an interest in the kitten and did not object when the kitten followed her downstairs to the toilets, where he proceeded to move in.
 She named him Tiddles.

-Word quickly spread of "Paddington Cat" among women, who doted on Tiddles and drew parallels with the fictional Paddington Bear, who arrived at the station with a note pinned to his coat saying "Please look after me".
+Word of "Paddington Cat" spread among London women and then an international audience.
+Observers drew parallels with the fictional Paddington Bear from the 1958 children's book A Bear Called Paddington, who arrives at Paddington station with a note pinned to his coat saying "Please look after me".